phouse512/blog/_posts/2017-12-06-version-control-with-flyway.markdown

 When a new developer joins the team, or we're setting up a new development machine, we follow this workflow.
 It's not completely automated, but the most critical parts have been to help reduce human error.

+1. Set up a local instance of Postgres, this can be done with Docker, brew or any other packages.
+2. Manually create a database with the name that your dev configuration uses.
+3. Run the `initialize.sh` script which takes care of user and schema initialization.
+4. Migrate the clean database to the current production schema with `flyway migrate`.
+5. Optional: Add some seed data to the database by running the script `seed.sh`.

+As you can see, it's pretty simple, and it handles most of the complicated aspects for you.
+Once you have a database installed and running, our process takes care of almost all of it for you!
+We also use a similar flow when we want to blow our local DB and bring it back up to latest, especially after lots of testing.

+#### making changes

+The next most common workflow is actually making changes to the database.
+These steps assume that you already have the latest production schema running in your local database.

+1. Checkout a new branch in the database repo.
+2. Using `psql` or your favorite DB admin tool, modify the database to fit your requirements.
+Be sure to keep track of exactly what you did if you spent a bunch of time experimenting.
+3. Place all of your new changes in a sql file, and be sure to name it following the flyway convention.
+By default, it requires numerically-ordered files that look like this: `V001__some_change.sql`.
+Add a new file and increment the lateset version so that flyway can pick it up.
+4. Open a pull-request, and let the CI server pick up your changes and ensure that your sql runs without error.
+5. Merge the pull-request, and then run `flyway migrate` against your production database.

+This flow is also pretty simple, it makes it very clear for everyone to review what exactly you're doing to the database.
+And while we don't have complex migration validation with our CI (it uses an empty DB), we can at least validate that it is valid sql on an outside machine.
+Next, I'll share a little bit more about how we've set up our testing flow.

+### continuous testing

+### looking forward

+- improve setup process
+- automate seed data
+- add better CI testing with real data